 How do I merge/combine all my Wyze Camera Recordings?

 There’s no easy way of doing this sadly, it will require some manual labour so I would suggest doing this semi-regularly if you have a chance as it becomes a chore.

-I suggest using Wondershare Filmora9, it is free so it does have its downfalls, it will ask you to buy a license, etc and the free version does have a watermark, this is what it will look like in the end:
+While Filmora9 is free, it does have its downfalls.
+It will ask you to buy a license, etc and the free version does have a watermark, once you export the video you create, the watermark will look like this video: